-Substance use like alcohol or smoking cigarettes can allow a teen to act out and express feelings of rebellion (Partnership to End Addiction, 2023).
+Substance use like alcohol or smoking cigarettes can allow a teen to act out and express feelings of rebellion.
 They can make the teen feel more independent and/or convey feelings they may feel they cannot achieve while sober, like anger (Partnership to End Addiction, 2023).